mark-whiskeyman/mark-whiskeyman.github.io/README.md

 In this addition to the artifact I have added enemy and friendly encounters.

-This required major use of algorithms including the use of IF...ELSE, SWITCH, Random number generation, selection from arrays and lists, aggregating data, guard conditions, TRY...CATCH, etc.
+This addition required major use of algorithms including the use of IF...ELSE, SWITCH, Random number generation, selection from arrays and lists, aggregating data, guard conditions, TRY...CATCH, etc.